dstesser/dstesser.github.io/_pages/forests.md

 Logging activities and agricultural expansion are significant drivers of deforestation in tropical rainforests.
 I collaborate with conservation organizations to develop satellite imagery products, informed by my fieldwork, to monitor forest degradation activities in near-real time.

 These efforts assist indigenous communities in preserving their territorial integrity against the intrusion of <a href="https://homedepot-deforestation.org/" target="_blank">industrial logging activities</a>.
-Additionally, they aid <a href="https://www.jocotococonservation.org/" target="_blank">conservation groups</a> in establishing forest conservation corridors in biodiversity hotspots such as the Chocó rainforest of western Ecuador.
+Additionally, they aid <a href="https://www.jocotococonservation.org/" target="_blank">conservation groups</a> in establishing forest conservation corridors in biodiversity hotspots such as the Chocó rainforest of western Ecuador.<br>
 <div style="text-align: center;">
     <div style="display: flex;">
         <figure style="width: 40%;">